 - Some dental plans are actually integrated with Vision and Hearing benefits

-Obamacare and Dental Coverage
+Qualified Health Plans and Dental Coverage

 Dental Coverage is NOT a required benefit of the Affordable Care Act, and adults don’t have to be offered dental.
-However, many Marketplace plans offer dental as part of the plan.
+However, many Marketplace plans provide dental as part of the plan.
 Alternatively, you may enroll in a separate, stand-alone dental plan.
 Private dental plans can be obtained both on and off the marketplace.

-Generally cost assistance only applies to major medical coverage and not dental plans.
+Generally, cost assistance only applies to major medical coverage and not dental plans.
 However, if you get marketplace plan that includes dental insurance, you’ll have only one premium which Premium Tax Credits can be applied to.

 Let Liberty Medicare help you choose a Dental Plan